jonabako/Corona-Archive-Project/README.md

 - [] Ability to scan a QR code / input its code
 - [] CSS improvements
 - [] Ability for hospitals to mark visitors as infected
-- [] Ability for Agent to register hospitals
+- [x] Ability for Agent to register hospitals
 - [] Ability for Agent to do read and write operations in the database (SQL Editor and/or forms)
  - [] Read and write for Hospital (Hospital registration)
  - [] Read and write for Visitors
  - [] Read and write for Places
 - [] Integrating an SQL editor
+- [] SQL error handling

 ## Prerequisites